-Figure -2: The Theme of The Preclinical Vaccinology.
+Figure -2: The Theme of the Preclinical Vaccinology.

 CHAPTER SIX : EXPERIMENTAL VACCINE UPDATES FOR EMERGING INFECTION

 6-Introduction

-The term experimental vaccine is rather a general term means a prototype candidate vaccine that pass preclinical developmental phase and being qualified for clinical developmental of be in an initial phases of clinical development.
+The term experimental vaccine is rather a general term and means a prototype candidate vaccine that pass preclinical developmental phase and being qualified for clinical developmental of be in an initial phases of clinical development.